Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Introduction

 Despite the great success of these BOS methods, they are inherently two-dimensional and struggle to capture the full three-dimensional nature of turbulent flows~\citep{grauer2023volumetric}.
-Recently, Volumetric background-Oriented schlieren tomography (VBOST) has emerged as a promising technique \citep{raffelBackgroundorientedSchlierenBOS2015}, which is widely recognized for its capability to retrieve the three-dimensional distribution of a spectrum of physical parameters~\citep{liuVolumetricImagingFlame2021}.
-In recent years, significant progress has been made in VBOST, particularly in addressing measurement uncertainties arising from image displacement computations~\citep{schmidt2021wavelet}.
+Many teams have tried to solve the problem of three-dimensional flow field diagnosis, such as computed chemiluminescence tomography (CTC)~\citep{cai2013three,liu2017demonstration} for measurement of chemical components, and tomographic particle image velocimetry (TPIV) for measurement of the three-dimensional velocity field~\citep{agarwal2017cylinder}.
+Recently, Volumetric background-oriented Schlieren tomography (VBOST) has emerged as a promising technique~\citep{goldhahnBackgroundOrientedSchlieren2007,raffelBackgroundorientedSchlierenBOS2015}, which is widely recognized for its capability to retrieve the three-dimensional distribution of a spectrum of physical parameters~\citep{liuVolumetricImagingFlame2021,liuTimeresolvedThreedimensionalImaging2020}.
+In recent years, significant progress has been made in VBOST, particularly in addressing measurement uncertainties arising from image displacement computations~\citep{atcheson2009evaluation,schmidt2021wavelet}.
 These uncertainties are often attributed to the first-order Taylor approximation in optical flow algorithms and the discretization process in cross-correlation algorithms~\citep{vinnichenko2023performance}.
-Efforts to mitigate errors associated with optical flow have also been notable, with advancements in unified VBOST methods and hybrid approaches that combine voxel-based coarse reconstruction with light deflection considerations for fine reconstruction~\citep{grauerFastRobustVolumetric2020}.
+Efforts to mitigate errors associated with optical flow have also been notable, with advancements in unified VBOST methods~\citep{grauerFastRobustVolumetric2020} and hybrid approaches that combine voxel-based coarse reconstruction with light deflection considerations for fine reconstruction~\citep{huReconstructionRefinementHybrid2024}.